 If you or a resident of your home tests positive for the infection, you will immediately let me know and we will then resume treatment via telehealth.

 My Commitment to Minimize Exposure

-My practice has taken steps to reduce the risk of spreading the coronavirus within the office and we have posted my efforts on my website and in the office.
-I will be abiding by the following protocol:
+My practice has taken steps to reduce the risk of spreading the coronavirus within the office and I will be abiding by the following protocol:

 After each session, I will sanitize chairs and surfaces prior to the next appointment.

 I have also purchased an air filtration system that will help with air flow while the door is closed during sessions.

 Furniture in the office has been re-arranged to allow for more social distancing during sessions.